 Today's hackers have advanced software for guessing common, name- and birthday-based passwords that allows them to access hundreds or even thousands of email accounts.
 What this means is that you can actually receive an email from a good friend or family member with a dangerous email attachment.
-While the malicious email attachment was sent from your friend s account, your friend did not send the email the person who hacked into his or her account did.
+While the malicious email attachment was sent from your friend's account, your friend did not send the email... the person who hacked into his or her account did.
 However, users are inclined to trust the contents of emails from friends and family.

-Second, many email attachments scams come from senders who pose as banks or other authoritative entities emailing you about an issue with your account.
-These messages say something to the tune of There is a problem with your account at XYZ (which is a real bank or organization in which you do have membership).
+Second, many email attachment scams come from senders who pose as banks or other authoritative entities, emailing you about an issue with your account.
+These messages say something to the tune of "There is a problem with your account at XYZ (which is a real bank or organization in which you do have membership).
 Please open the attached file to view your balance or statement, credits or monies owed and so forth."
+Don't do it.

 The email appears professional but vague, and then curious, and average users become slightly concerned and tend to open the attachment to try to figure out what is wrong with their accounts.
 However, the attachment is bogus, and accessing it will actually download a virus or malware and install it on your computer.
-Unfortunately, many antivirus software suites will not detect that an infection has occurred until after the fact, once you have already downloaded it.
+Unfortunately, many internet security software suites will not detect that an infection has occurred until after the fact, once you have already downloaded it.

-With all these sophisticated methods that hackers hold up their sleeve, it may seem impossible to distinguish between suspicious emails and legitimate messages.
+With all the sophisticated methods that hackers hold up their sleeve, it may seem impossible to distinguish between suspicious emails and legitimate messages.
 However, there is actually an easy way to tell if email attachments are safe that works the vast majority of the time.
 You can tell if an email attachment is safe by assessing the file extension.

 A file extension is the three letters that follow the period at the end of the file name.
 Microsoft has classified several types of dangerous extensions; however, only a few are considered safe.
 These are GIF, JPG or JPEG, TIF or TIFF, MPG or MPEG, MP3 and WAV.
 These extensions represent different file types and are the formats that the majority of internet users tend to send as email attachments.